aegershman/yugabyte-boshrelease/README.md

 todo:

+- cleanup blobstore and packaging logic, use more astericks and such
+- test
 - errand script similar to minio https://github.com/minio/minio-boshrelease/blob/master/manifests/manifest-fs-example.yml#L61
 - errands for status, ctl, cleanup, etc
 - yb-ctl for a single local cluster as a job